mohelm/causalipy/README.md

 - Add aggregate effects

+- Add the data (and update the README) 5

+  - Can you do it like Seaborn

+- Simulation function finish it and test it 5

 Refactoring:

 - Finish refactoring of classes 5
+  - Test the data handler.
 - Clean up OLS and LogisticRegression files 5

 README

 - Add installation instructions (and try them out) 5
 - Update the graph 5